Giovanni Portinari: Biography

 Portinari was willing to serve Henry's daughter, Elizabeth I, and was recommended by the diplomat Nicholas Throckmorton who met him in France.
 In 1560, he gave professional advice on the rebuilding of the town walls of Berwick-upon-Tweed, the vital border town between England and Scotland.
 The new fortifications were being constructed in the modern trace italienne style, so-called because it had originated in Italy during the Italian Wars, and Portinari's opinion was clearly highly valued on account of his Italian background.
 He proposed extending the walls east to the coast, which would bring the Magdalene Fields within the defensive perimeter and make the town considerably easier to defend against landward assault, but his scheme was rejected, apparently because it would have been too expensive.

+There was some rivalry between Portinari and the English military engineer Richard Lee.
+In response, Portinari wrote to the Privy Council describing his visit to Berwick in October 1560 and the plans he had drawn.
+He mentioned that he had visited Edinburgh during the siege of Leith and made a plan of the French fortifications.
+He had also made plans for the defence of Portsmouth.
+Portinari had obtained designs for a portable cannon demonstrated in France by Bartolomeo Campi.

-Portinari was nevertheless retained as a consultant on the project for several years, along with his fellow-Italian Jacopo Aconcio, but there were frequent disagreements between them and the English chief engineer, Sir Richard Lee, continuing to at least 1564.
+Portinari was retained as a consultant on the projects at Berwick for several years, along with his fellow-Italian Jacopo Aconcio, but there were frequent disagreements between them and the English chief engineer, Sir Richard Lee, continuing to at least 1564.

 The date and circumstances of Portinari's death are not recorded, but it must have occurred after 1572, which is when he is last attested.